camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 To keep the life cycle customizable and flexible, there are four generic parent events that align with the API endpoints.
 These events contain an `action` attribute (except the `create` event) that contains the life cycle action that triggered this event.

-You can [listen to these events](/self-managed/concepts/exporters.md), and based on the action and payload, run your custom logic.
+You can listen to these events by implementing a [custom exporter](/self-managed/concepts/exporters.md).
+Run your custom logic based on the `action` attribute and the payload in the events.
+To get started, use a pre-built exporter from the [Camunda community](https://github.com/orgs/camunda-community-hub/repositories?q=exporter) <GHIcon />.

 #### `create`